Dylan-DPC-zz/learn-gfx-hal/book/src/01_opening_a_window.md

 To open a window in Rust, you want to use the [winit](https://docs.rs/winit/) crate to get the best cross-platform coverage available.
 At the time of writing, the latest version is 0.18.
+Setup a project for this tutorial however you like and just add `winit` into your `Cargo.toml`:

 ```toml
 [dependencies]
 winit = "0.18"
 ```

-The `winit` crate is usually "mostly stable".
+The `winit` crate is what you'd call "mostly stable".
 There's small breaks with new versions, but it's usually plain enough to see what the new types or methods that you need to move to are.

 The [crate documentation](https://docs.rs/winit/0.18.0/winit/#building-a-window)